Strata DDM

 • For multiline declarations, the function indent(n, tokens) may be used.
 The tokens will appear indented when they appear on new lines.

-metadata prec(p : Nat); -- Controls the precedence of the outermost operator
+metadata prec(p : Nat); -- Sets the operator precedence of the result

-metadata rightassoc; -- Indicates operator is right associative.
+metadata rightassoc; -- Right-associative: right arg binds tighter

 fn implies (p : Pred, q : Pred) : Pred => @[prec(20), rightassoc] p " ==> " q;

-Without the rightassoc operator, this is equivalent to the definition:
+Without the rightassoc annotation, this is equivalent to the definition:

 fn implies (p : Pred, q : Pred) : Pred => @[prec(20)] p:20 " ==> " q:19;